leebyron/til/entries/radiate intent.md

 1. Invites participation from those with critical info or a desire to help.
-2. If wrong it gives a chance for someone to stop you without leaving you waiting to begin as you control the timeline.
+2. If wrong it gives a chance for someone to stop you without leaving you waiting to begin.
+You control the timeline.
 3. Leaves evidence of good faith.
 Better to be known as predictable than underhanded.
 4. Keep responsibility and own the outcome, good or bad.
 Doesn’t transfer blame